peter-hinch/advent-of-js-2022-day-04-computer-keyboard/README.md

 The requirements for functionality can be viewed in the [README.md](./STARTER-FILES/README.md) included with the starter files.

+## Additional functionality

+- [x] Keep track of how many keys are successfully typed correctly the first time.
+- [x] Keep track of how many keys are missed.
+- [x] Time the user to see how many successful keypresses they can get within a given amount of time.

 Please feel free to check out my other Advent of JS repos:

 - [Day 1 - Pomodoro Timer](https://github.com/peter-hinch/advent-of-js-2022-day-01-pomodoro-timer)
 - [Day 2 - E-Commerce Component](https://github.com/peter-hinch/advent-of-js-2022-day-02-ecommerce-component)
 - [Day 3 - Piano](https://github.com/peter-hinch/advent-of-js-2022-day-03-piano)
 - Day 4 - Computer Keyboard
+- Day 5 - Multi-select

 I have also participated in Advent of CSS.
 You can check out these repos, here: